-The findings from each piece of the puzzle will be assessed and subsequently mapped to identify where potential landscapes and natural features of significance may be within our District.
+The findings from each piece of the puzzle will be assessed and used to identify and map where potential landscapes and natural features of significance may be within our district.

-We currently have some significant landscapes and natural features already mapped, for example a large portion of Stewart Island and parts of the Te Anau/Fiordland area.
-This current piece of work is to check that what we have identified is still significant, and to see if there are any other areas that we need to consider looking after.
+We currently have some significant landscapes and natural features already mapped, for example a large portion of Stewart Island/Rakiura and parts of the Te Anau/Fiordland area.
+This current piece of work is to check that what we have identified is still significant, and to see if there are any other areas that we need to consider looking after in the same way.

-Firstly we’ll be asking potentially affected landowners what their views are – do they agree with the findings?
-Then we will be asking the wider community what their views are – do you agree with the findings?
+First, we'll be asking potentially affected landowners what their views are - do they agree with the findings?

 We will then look at ways we can work together to look after these important spaces for generations to come.